jasperangl/Pyramid-Solitaire/README.md

 # Pyramid-Solitaire

-Hello this is my Pyramid Solitaire Game!
+This is my Pyramid Solitaire Game

 The goal is to get rid of all the cards in the Pyramid by combining card values that add up to 13.